 Establish a dialogue with the private sector and relevant government authorities to (i) actively promote design of products that take into account the waste hierarchy, (ii) advance approaches for resource efficiency, and (iii) improve sustainable materials management across the supply chain, with the overall objective of long-term reduction of waste, including from pellet loss, packaging and microplastics, and any associated negative impacts on ecosystem health.

-Note: Divide into separate actions
+Note: Divide into separate actions??

 STRATEGIC ACTION 19

-Share and promote best practices and technologies/techniques to prevent litter, including microlitter, from entering the marine environment through sewage, stormwater and wastewater outlets.
+Share and promote best practices and techniques to prevent litter, including microlitter, from entering the marine environment through sewage, stormwater and wastewater outlets.

 STRATEGIC ACTION 20

-Assist communities, particularly in remote areas, to improve the collection and sustainable management of solid waste, as well as promote appropriate preventive measures, including to reduce inputs of microplastics from textiles and personal care products, and to reduce the use of disposable products such as packaging
+Assist communities, particularly in remote areas, to improve the collection and sustainable management of solid waste.

+, and to reduce the use of disposable products.

 STRATEGIC ACTION 21